Terms and Conditions

 - is chosen for a bet or frivolous purpose

-- is a combination of names which makes up a phrase or saying not normally considered to be a name, e.g. Happy Birthday, or See You Later
+- is a combination of names which makes up a saying not normally considered to be a name, e.g. Happy Birthday

 - is a presumed title — that is, a first name that gives the impression that you have a title, such as Lord, Baron, or Princess

-- gives the impression that you have honours, for example, surnames ending with OBE or VC
+- gives the impression that you have honours, e.g. surnames ending with OBE or VC

-- is a single name — that is, a surname only, with no forenames
+- is a single name — that is, a first name only, with no surname

 1.2.8.
 Records need to be updated in a certain order